Combined Presentations

 Policy question: Is coastal development in the Northshore Zone proceeding sustainably, balancing economic growth with conservation of marine ecosystems and coastal protection services?

-Accounting area: Northshore Coastal Zone, encompassing 50 km of coastline, extending 12 nautical miles offshore, with total area of 1,200 km2 (including 150 km2 of mangroves, 80 km2 of seagrass meadows, 600 km2 of coral reef ecosystems, and 370 km2 of continental shelf waters).
+Accounting area: Northshore Coastal Zone, encompassing 50 km of coastline, extending 12 nautical miles offshore, with total area of approximately 1,200 km2 (at start of period: 152 km2 of mangroves, 82 km2 of seagrass meadows, 605 km2 of coral reef ecosystems, and 370 km2 of continental shelf waters).

 Reference period: Calendar year 2025.